 PASS: Quick Start Guide

 Students complete the PASS survey onscreen, taking around 20 minutes as they read and comment on 50 statements (PASS 1 is designed for younger children and includes fewer statements).
-PASS has been translated into 20 different languages.
+PASS has been translated into 26 different languages.
+For the full list of languages available and information for requesting your copy please click here.

 Reports are made available instantly via the online assessment analysis system and are easy to interpret through bar graphs and a simple traffic light system for identifying high/medium/low support required.